Fallen-Breath/conditional-mixin/README.md

 ## Notes

-If you are upgrading conditional-mixin from older version, make sure to check if you have overwritten some methods in your mixin plugin class, since class `RestrictiveMixinConfigPlugin` might implement more methods of `IMixinConfigPlugin` in newer versions. e.g. `RestrictiveMixinConfigPlugin#preApply` and `RestrictiveMixinConfigPlugin#postApply` are added in `v0.2.0` for being able to automatically remove the `@Restriction` in the merged target class
+If you are upgrading conditional-mixin from older version, and your mixin plugin class inherits from `RestrictiveMixinConfigPlugin`, make sure to check if you have overwritten some methods in your mixin plugin class, since class `RestrictiveMixinConfigPlugin` might implement more methods of `IMixinConfigPlugin` in newer versions. e.g. `RestrictiveMixinConfigPlugin#preApply` and `RestrictiveMixinConfigPlugin#postApply` are added in `v0.2.0` for being able to automatically remove the `@Restriction` in the merged target class